MayaDiamond/mayadiamond.github.io/index.md

 ## About Me

-I'm a second year Industrial engineering student studying at the University of Toronto.
+Hi!
+I'm Maya Diamond, and I am a 3rd year Industrial engineering student studying at the University of Toronto.
+I love engineering as it is a discipline where I can explore the overlap between my creatvive side, and my love of math, coding, and logic.

 description of me